freifunkh/ansible/docs/foswiki.md

 # Foswiki role

-This role installs Foswiki and all its dependencies and ships a predefined configuration.
+This role installs Foswiki and all its dependencies.